-And, by this stage, we were much more experienced RVers with 3.5 years under our belts.
+And, by this stage, we were much more experienced RVers with quite a few years under our belts.
 Plus, I am pretty handy, and able to fix a lot of things myself.
 So we went ahead with the purchase of our CC anyway, knowing we weren’t eligible for any RV extended warranty products on this motorhome.
 We figured our financial risk was fairly low, considering how little we had invested in the RV.

 Ultimately, it’s all about risk management!

 While RV shopping for our 2nd RV, we were mostly looking at RVs in the 3-10 year old range.
 We did get some quotes from Wholesale Warranties on a few RVs that we got serious about.
 This helped us plan and budget for the overall cost of a potential purchase.
 But at the end of the day, we decided to roll the dice and bought our cheap, older motorhome.
 This means we pay for our own repairs and labor, so essentially we’re now self-insured.
 How’s that working out for us?
 Let’s take a look.

 What repairs have we made on our current RV?